Radio aids – optimising listening opportunities - view as single page

 Routine checks

-The hearing aids, BAHAs, speech processors and radio aids should be checked at least daily, particularly if the child is not yet able to report faults with the system.
+The hearing aids, bone conduction hearing devices, speech processors and assistive listening devices should be checked at regularly, ie at least daily if the child is not yet able to report faults with the system, and at a frequency that is agreed with the young person/parent who have established checking routines.
 This will ensure that they have the best possible signal to hear the speaker's voice.

-Look at the hearing aid and radio aid, is there any damage?
+- Look at the hearing aid and assistive listening device, is there any damage?

-Check the batteries in the radio aid and hearing aids.
+- Check the batteries in the hearing aids.

-How radio aids can help - A guide for families by the NDCS, gives a full description (pages 29-32) of how to check the systems daily, how to look after the system, and how to explain the use to mainstream teachers.
-People registered with the free NDCS website can also find this information and also have free access to a range of information resources, support services and events.
+How radio aids can help - A guide for families (NDCS publication), gives a full description (pages 30-34) of how to check the systems daily, how to look after the system, and how to explain the use to teachers.

-The NDCS have also produced a video on how to check your radio aid system.
+The NDCS also produced a video on how to check your radio aid system

 Hearing loss in the classroom is a video that demonstrates the effect of using a radio aid in the classroom.